octronic-uk/Argentum/readme.md

 Copyright Ash Thompson 2019

 ### Project Goals
-Argentum aims to be a simple object-driven Operating System Kernel that uses scheduled Tasks and Resources objects to manage the computers time and hardware.
-The Kernel will be exposed through an object-oriented API that allow programmers to write user-space applications.
+Argentum aims to be a simple Operating System Kernel that uses scheduled Tasks and Resources objects to manage the computers time and hardware.
+The Kernel will be exposed through a Lua API that allow programmers to write additional drivers and user-space applications.

+Argentum is not Unix/Linux/POSIX/Windows compatible and does not aim to be.

 ### Architecture

 #### Devices Objects
-Hardware devices (aside from the CPU itself) in Argentum will be represented by an object.
+Hardware devices in Argentum will be represented by an object.
 Some examples include.

 * Communication Devices (Serial, Network)
 * Storage Devices (Drive, Volume, Directory, File)
 * Input Device (Mouse, Keyboard, Joystick, etc.)
-* Output Devices (VGA, GPU, Printer, Audio)
+* Output Devices (Console, VGA, Printer, Audio)

 #### Tasks
 Tasks objects are the executable units that the Scheduler will run depending on their priority, dependencies, and other parameters.
 Two main types of Task will be available.

 * Privileged Task objects will be used to implement kernel-level functionality such as device drivers.
 * Userspace Task objects will be used to run code that does not need privileged access to the underlying hardware.

 Tasks will be created by the Scheduler, in a ready to execute state.
 Setting up a Task will involve requesting access to Resources and performing program logic, even spawning additional Tasks.

 #### Scheduler
 Argentum implements a Scheduler class that will be used to manage the lifetime and execution of Task objects.
 The Scheduler will implement task-switching algorithms to determine which Task should execute at what time.

-### API

-#### MemoryManager
-    MemMan_KAllocate
-    MemMan_KFree
-    MemMan_UAllocate
-    MemMan_UFree

-#### StorageManager
-    StorMan_ListDrives
-    StorMan_GetDrive

-#### Drive
-    Drive_ListVolumes
-    Drive_GetVolume

-#### Volume
-    Volume_CreateDirectory
-    Volume_RemoveDirector
-    Volume_GetDirectory

-#### Directory
-    Directory_List
-    Directory_Rename

-#### File
-    File_Create
-    File_Delete
-    File_Rename
-    File_Read
-    File_Write

-## Current Status
 ### Drivers

 * ACPI